pdorobisz/temperature-monitor/README.md

 You can also completely disable InfluxDB integration by setting `app.influxDb.enable` property to `false`.
 Grafana integration can be disabled by setting `app.grafana.enable` property to `false`.

-To mock sensor provide script simulating sensor reading with `app.sensor.command` property.
+To mock sensor provide script simulating sensor reading via `app.sensor.command` property.
 Such command should print single line to stdout:

 `<temperature> <humidity>`

 Alternatively use settings similar to this:

 ```
 app {